 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Rodenstock currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges outlined in their sustainability initiatives.
-This lack of data suggests that Rodenstock may still be in the early stages of formalising its climate commitments or reporting practices.
-In the context of the eyewear industry, many companies are increasingly focusing on sustainability and carbon reduction strategies.
-As such, Rodenstock may benefit from establishing clear emissions reduction targets and engaging in initiatives aligned with industry standards, such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP).
-Without specific emissions data or commitments, it remains unclear how Rodenstock plans to address its carbon footprint and contribute to broader climate goals.
+Rodenstock currently does not have available carbon emissions data for the most recent year, nor do they report specific reduction targets or initiatives.
+As of now, there are no documented climate commitments or pledges from the company.
+This lack of data suggests that Rodenstock may still be in the early stages of formalising its climate strategy or reporting practices.
+In the context of the eyewear industry, many companies are increasingly focusing on sustainability and carbon reduction, often setting ambitious targets aligned with global climate goals.
+However, without specific emissions data or commitments from Rodenstock, it is challenging to assess their current environmental impact or future plans in this regard.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.